Travelling With Power Banks: Are They Allowed On Planes?

 Can you take a power bank on an Air New Zealand plane?

 Yes, you can take a power bank on an Air New Zealand plane.
 You can carry power banks in your carry-on luggage but not in your checked luggage.
-Power banks should be protected from damage and you can take a maximum of 20 total, and of that, only two of 100-160Wh are allowed and the rest must not exceed 100Wh.
+Air New Zealand treats battery packs and power banks as batteries.
+Each passenger may carry up to 20 batteries with them.
+You are allowed no more than 2 lithium batteries rated between 100-160Wh.

 Can you take a 20,000mAh power bank on a plane?

-Yes, you can typically take a 20,000mAh power bank on a plane.
+Usually, yes.
 Most power banks operate at 3.7V, so a 20,000mAh power bank would typically be 74Wh, making it acceptable on most airlines.
-To be sure however, you should calculate the Watt-hour (Wh) rating for your specific power bank with the formula (mAh * V / 1000).
+To be sure though, you should calculate the Watt-hour (Wh) rating for your specific power bank with the formula we spoke about earlier.

 Can you take a 30,000mAh power bank on a plane?

-With prior approval from your airline, you may be able to take a 30,000mAh power bank on a plane.
+On some airlines, yes.
+On other airlines, you might be able to with prior approval.
 It will largely depend on the voltage of the power bank.
-Let’s say it operates at 5V, using the formula above, that would make the power capacity 150Wh, which would mean you can take it with prior approval.
-However, check the voltage for your specific power bank and then calculate the Wh using the formula (mAh * V / 1000) to be sure.
+Let’s say it operates at 5V; using the formula above, that would make the power capacity 150Wh, which would mean you can take it, on some airlines, with/without prior approval.
+However, make sure to check the voltage for your specific power bank and then calculate the Wh using the formula above to be sure.

 What is the largest power bank allowed on a flight?